-- Participate in all ‘Fun Friday’, ‘Reading Time’, and ‘Homework Help’ activities with the other Abriendo Mentes volunteers.
+- Coordinate and execute all ‘Fun Friday’, ‘Reading Time’, and ‘Homework Help’ activities with the help of Classroom Aides and other volunteers.

 - Experience with trauma informed education an asset.

-- Experience living or working abroad in a rural community, preferably in Latin America.
+- Experience living or working abroad in a rural community in the Global South, preferably in Latin America.

 SKILLS AND KNOWLEDGE

 - Lesson planning skills

 - Ability to work well with others and alone.

 - Creative and resourceful – able to work in a rural environment with limited resources.